 Does a romantic weekend getaway sound good to you?
 If so, consider booking a romantic cabin at the Ranch At Walston Springs.
 My mom and I stayed in one of the adorable cabins that were decorated in sassy gunslinger decor, and the homemade breakfast each morning was worth the stay.

 The Texas State Railroad is one of the popular attractions in Palestine that offer train rides through the Piney Woods.
 I highly recommend doing this at least once.
 You’ll get to view the natural beauty of East Texas, and if you plan your trip just right, the Dogwoods will be out.
 They usually start popping out in April.
 When we were there in early April of 2022, the blooms were late to sprout, so we missed it.
 The above photo is pretty much what we saw.

-If you get the chance, go by the farmers’ market on Saturdays.
+If you can, go by the farmers’ market on Saturdays.
 It’s located by the visitor center.
 I found some nice things and put a smile on some girls’ faces when I brought a bag they made from a dog food bag for a fundraiser – it made my day …and theirs.